The checker works as a plugin for the Visual Studio® integrated development environment (IDE) and detects concurrency issues in the C# program code.

 - L. Bläser.
 Practical Detection of Concurrency Issues at Coding Time.
 International Symposium on Software Testing and Analysis (ISSTA) 2018, Amsterdam, The Netherlands, In ACM Digital Library, July 2018.

-The checker is currently in beta stage and supports the following .NET programming concepts and C# language features:
+The checker supports the following .NET programming concepts and C# language features: